Farhads Page

 What old pictures have to say?

-From sometimes ago, actually since I finished my bachelor, I actively have been looking for relatable subjects that involve creation/innovation.
-I'm sure there was a point in my life that I had a switch flicked in my head making me realize how much it is facinating when a piece of art, music or even an engineered piece of work is created.
+From some time ago, actually since I finished my bachelor, I actively have been looking for relatable subjects that involve creation/innovation.
+I'm sure there was a point in my life that I had a switch flicked in my head making me realize how much it is fascinating when a piece of art, music or even an engineered piece of work is created.
 Throughout my bachelor study I figured, the purpose of engineering is not only utilizing mathematics/physics and different materials to come up with realistic approaches for a problem at an optimal cost.
-The ethics behind the proposed solutions also plays a major role for them to be considered.
-An extreme case that shows the importance of the ethics in engineering is the situation of jewish people before and during the rise of nazi party.
-As nazi propaganda was being implemented, they tired to take the narrative in their hands to distort the history and culture of jewish people to deceive the mass to support their ethnic cleansing plans.
-During their rule, professional photographers were using cutting-edge equipments to make pictures with the purpose of dehumanizing jewish people.
-There were a handful number of companies that made a name from others misery just pushing for more profit.
+The ethics behind the proposed solutions also play a major role for them to be considered.
+An extreme case that shows the importance of the ethics in engineering is the situation of Jewish people before and during the rise of the Nazi party.
+As Nazi propaganda was being implemented, they tried to take the narrative in their hands to distort the history and culture of Jewish people to deceive the masses into supporting their ethnic cleansing plans.
+During their rule, professional photographers were using cutting-edge equipment to make pictures with the purpose of dehumanizing Jewish people.
+There were a handful of companies that made a name from others' misery just pushing for more profit.
 Imagine a collective resistance from the engineering communities with the aim to at least delay the development in the camera industry or any other industries.
-This resistance could have scathed the body of the propaganda machinery leading to more people being saved from the engineering-backed attrocities.
-It was in this period when courageous photographers such as Henryk Ross made a wager on their life with their thirst to reveal the truth by secretly taking pictures of the jewish people and documenting the harsh realities and everyday life of them.
+This resistance could have scathed the body of the propaganda machinery leading to more people being saved from the engineering-backed atrocities.
+It was in this period when courageous photographers such as Henryk Ross made a wager on their life with their thirst to reveal the truth by secretly taking pictures of the Jewish people and documenting the harsh realities and everyday life of them.
 Since these pictures were taken covertly, their quality and light contrast were not assessed before taking them.

-The original picture shown above is taken from the internet and is not necessary related to the example given in the text.
+The original picture shown above is taken from the internet and is not necessarily related to the example given in the text.
 Original photo by Annie Spratt

 Make your voice heard!

-It has been a while that I am spending my time on computers and although it had it's ups and downs, over all, I am satisfied with the relation I have nurtured between my fingers and the computer screen.
+It has been a while that I am spending my time on computers and although it had its ups and downs, over all, I am satisfied with the relation I have nurtured between my fingers and the computer screen.
 It has been a tremendously liberating experience working with computers and telling them what to do.
-To be honest there have been many cases that I found myself talking to my laptop elaborating what I want it to do to only find my fingers later typing and translating what I said into the computer language.
-Of course there are times that what is inside cannot be translated, so eventhough the laptop cannot react, still the laptop with its fan off just sits there calmly and listens.
+To be honest there have been many cases where I found myself talking to my laptop elaborating what I want it to do to only find my fingers later typing and translating what I said into the computer language.
+Of course there are times when what is inside cannot be translated, so even though the laptop cannot react, still the laptop with its fan off just sits there calmly and listens.
 It was one of these times that a spark in my mind inflamed.
-From the chronical context of that period, I should say for me and many others, it was a time of anguish and rage.
+From the chronological context of that period, I should say for me and many others, it was a time of anguish and rage.
 Around that time Mahsa Amini was killed and many were protesting all around the corner in Berlin.
-The sorrow of the murder was like a quiver stuck in my heart for the longest time.
+It was hard to move past.
 After a little bit of meditation over the eagle view of the problem, I realized being quiet is not an option.
 So I started letting my fingers go.

 Throughout the time I was participating in protests, I figured, there is no platform out there that facilitates access to the registered protests on Berlin.de.
 This was the aim of my code development.
 After a long time of development, I was able to successfully deploy a telegram bot that is at command on the finger's hit and has a lot of potential in utilizing the information provided on Berlin.de.
 To let the code talk for itself, I will not dive more into it and will just provide a link and a picture of the telegram bot, @ProtestsBerlinBot.